API

 • volumes::Vector{<:Integer} – Number of grid squares occupied

-• desiredVolumes::Vector{<:Integer}– Desired number of grid square
+• desiredVolumes::Vector{<:Integer}– Desired number of grid squares

 • perimeters::Vector{<:Integer}– Cell border penality